RosieSapphire/WeedRotationTracker/README.md

 Once it's compiled, you can run the application with `./weedtracker`, followed by the names of every person you want to be in the rotation.
-Additionally, you can add the `-r` flag anywhere, and it'll randomize who takes their hit when.
+Additionally, you can add the `-r` as the FIRST parameter, and it'll randomize who takes their hit when.
 Otherwise, it'll just have them in the order in which they were inputted.

 ## Disclaimer
 I am not responsible for any green-outs that may occur from the usage of herbal